aitoroses/floxide/docs/adrs/0016-transform-node-and-async-extensions.md

 ## Implementation Notes

-- The async extensions will be implemented in a new `flowrs-async-ext` crate
+- The async extensions will be implemented in a new `floxide-async-ext` crate
 - Each async pattern will include adapter types to integrate with the core workflow engine
 - Examples will be provided for each pattern to demonstrate proper usage
 - Time-based execution will require a scheduler component